ParamANN: A Neural Network to Estimate Cosmological Parameters for $\Lambda$CDM Universe Using Hubble Measurements: Results and analysis

 \subsubsection{Hubble parameter curve}

-We obtain the Hubble parameter curve (equation~\ref{eqn:Hz}) using the parameter values (shown in table~\ref{table:param_ann}) predicted by trained ParamANN.
-We also compute the same by using the parameter values (shown in table~\ref{table:param_planck}) constrained by~\cite{Planck_2018}.
-In figure~\ref{fig:Hz_curve}, we show these two curves along with the data points (in the range $0.07 \leq z \leq 2.36$) measured by DA and BAO techniques.
-Visually both the curves seem to fit the observations well.
+We obtain the Hubble parameter curves (equation~\eref{eqn:Hz}) using the parameter values (shown in the second and third columns of table~\ref{table:param_ann}) predicted by trained ParamANN as well as estimated by MCMC analysis.
+We also compute the same by using the parameter values (shown in the fourth column of table~\ref{table:param_ann}) constrained by Planck collaboration~\cite{Planck_2018}.
+In figure~\ref{fig:Hz_curve}, we show these three curves along with the data points (in the range $0.07 \leq z \leq 1.965$) measured by the DA technique.
+We refer to~\nameref {sec:appB} for the Python code of figure~\ref{fig:Hz_curve}.
+Visually each of the three curves in figure~\ref{fig:Hz_curve} seems to fit the observations well.
 To test how these curves fit the observed points, we estimate the reduced-$\chi^2$ statistics as defined follow\footnote{Although we have not done a $\chi^2$ fitting by ParamANN, we use the reduced-$\chi^2$ fit to estimate the goodness of the fits.},

-where $i, j$ are the dummy indices and `dof' indicates the number of degrees of freedom, which is 50 in this case since we use 53 Hubble data to estimate three independent parameters.
-In equation~\ref{eqn:chi}, $H_{obs}(z)$ defines 53 observed Hubble data (shown in table~\ref{table:Hz}), $H(z)$ represents the Hubble parameters estimated by using our predicted parameters (or Planck's results) at observed redshift points, and $C$ denotes the covariance matrix shown in figure~\ref{fig:cov_mat}.
-The reduced-$\chi^2$ value for our analysis is $\sim0.96$.
-A similar value (i.e., $\sim0.78$) was calculated for Planck curve as well.
-This shows that the predicted parameters by ParamANN fit the observations well.
+where $i$ and $j$ are the dummy indices, $\Delta_z$ denotes $\left[H(z)-H_{\rm{obs}}(z)\right]$, and `dof' indicates the number of degrees of freedom, which is $28$ in this case since we use $31$ Hubble data to estimate three independent parameters.
+In equation~\eref{eqn:chi}, $H_{\rm{obs}}(z)$ defines $31$ observed Hubble data (shown in table~\ref{table:Hz}), $H(z)$ represents the Hubble parameters estimated by using the estimated parameters (or Planck's results) at observed redshift points, and $C$ denotes the covariance matrix shown in figure~\ref{fig:cov_mat}.
+The reduced-$\chi^2$ value for our ParamANN analysis is $\sim0.512$.
+Moreover, we obtain a reduced-$\chi^2$ value $\sim0.515$ for MCMC analysis.
+A similar value, i.e. $\sim0.528$, was calculated for the Planck curve as well.
+These reduced-$\chi^2$ values corresponding to the cases of ParamANN, MCMC and Planck are equivalent to each other.
+This shows that the parameters obtained by both ParamANN and MCMC fit the observations well.
 Further improvements of the error bars of the predicted parameters can be achieved once $H(z)$ observations of lower errors become available.